wmorgan/dcos-docs/1.7/usage/tutorials/chronos/index.md

     $ dcos package install chronos
     ```

-    **Tip:** You can specify a JSON configuration file along with the Chronos installation command: `dcos package install chronos --option <config_file>`.
+    **Tip:** You can specify a JSON configuration file along with the Chronos installation command: `dcos package install chronos --options=<config_file>`.
 For more information, see the [dcos package section of the CLI command reference][4].

 2. Verify that Chronos is successfully installed